jquindiagan/MechaCar_Statistical_Analysis/README.md

 ### Is the slope of the linear model considered to be zero?
 Why or why not?
+The p-value of our linear regression analysis is 5.35 x 10-7, which is much smaller than our assumed significance level of 0.05%.
+Therefore, the slope of our linear model is not zero.

 ### Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+From our linear regression model, the r-squared value is 0.7149, which means that roughly 71% of mpg data is explained using this linear model.
+This is a fairly effective prediction but means other variables should be considered.

 ## Summary Statistics on Suspension Coils